P & F Committee

 Public Speaking Competitions

 We want to foster in our students an ability to be confident and to hold their heads high in the community; one of the ways we believe we can aid this is by holding school speaking competitions and also being part of community competitions such as those held by CWA and Parkes Action Group.
-Both Primary and High School students are able to compete and we have always placed well, and received many Highly Commended Awards.
+Both Primary and High School students are able to compete and we have always placed well.

 Anzac Day Commemorations